 Work proceeded on the shop/studio.
 Not as fast as it seemed it should some days, but it proceeded.

 We also attended to watch Sonja and Sasha in a number of soccer games and practices and a piano recital.

-Becky and Ezekial came up from Yorkton where Nick was working to visit for about a week.
+Becky and Ezekial came up to visit for about a week from Yorkton where Nick was working.
 I gave her a bit of a bad time about being a rock magnet.
 Twice while she was riding in the truck with me it took some serious hits in the windshield from rocks.
 The first one left a broken area the size of a fist.
 So I called cousin Brian Rye and headed out to his place on the last Saturday of May and watched while he installed a new windshield.
 Kinda fascinating to see it the first time.
 Not particularly insterested in watching any re-runs, mind you.

 Shop / Studio

-The windows got installed, teh siding finished and the insulation started.
+The windows got installed, the siding finished and the insulation started.
 The insulation stops were purchased in Powell River since they don't seem to be available in Meadow Lake.